ilswh/bakers/TESTING.md

     - To fix this, I realized I had not added any of my bookmarks(screenshot: terminal error message) I had not added the bookmarks in the cardbody, so I added them there.

+-  The user did not know what happend after sending a message under contact.

+    - To fix this, I created ContactThankYou.js.

 -  It was not possible to unlike, unbookmark nor edit comments, posts or profiles.

     ![screenshot](documentation/bugtab.png)